 - $110 to $130 for a 15 Amp powerpoint

 Note: Excluding switchboards and appliances, the prices above include accessories and wiring from a switchboard.

 Electrical repairs include fixing power points, damaged cables and ceiling fans.
 For PowerPoint repairs, expect to pay around $55 to $100.
 Fixing a damaged cable costs around $110 to $130, and ceiling fan repairs can range around $120.

 Rewiring is a vital part of maintaining a safer and more secure electrical wiring system in one’s home.
 The cost to rewire a 3-bedroom house can be around $3,500 to $5,000+, including switchboard upgrades.

-The cost of solar panel installation can be anywhere between $3,000 to $15,000.
-Cost ranges vary depending on the size of solar power systems and the amount of time needed to install them.
+On Average, the cost of a solar panel with 5kW can range up to $5,100.
+Cost ranges vary depending on the size of solar power systems (kW), and the labour cost per location.

 Test and tag

 Visual inspection of electrical equipment and appliances plays an important role in ensuring they are safe to use.
 For test and tagging services, local call-out fee starts at $55.00 which includes 12 standard appliances for free.
 However, prices may change depending on your distance.
 For additional tags, it cost $3-$4 per test and tag.

 HIREtrades can help you obtain up to three free quotes from local electrical contractors, allowing you to compare prices.
 You can also find and hire Electricians in different locations in Australia through our website, such as Electricians in Sydney, Electricians in Brisbane, Electrical Companies in Melbourne, Electrical Companies in Canberra and more.

 Factors that Can Impact on the Cost of Electrical Jobs